Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP)

 \item Predicting a temperature from an RF fingerprint: A circulator was mounted for S-parameter measurements on the mixing chamber plate of a dilution refrigerator; temperature information, collected from all fridge stages acted as labels to the NN (Fig~\ref{fig:boutan}, right).

 \end{enumerate}

 Each case supported the hypothesis that S-parameters hide features of physical phenomena occurring in an RF network that may be recognized by existing NN techniques to aid in in situ characterization.
 Figure~\ref{fig:boutan} shows this predictive power.
-We are optimistic that currently unused wide band measurements may diagnose equipment anomalies and physical conditions.
-We hope this work inspires more complex applications of machine learning in the axion detection field.
+Currently unused wide band measurements may be able to diagnose equipment anomalies and physical conditions.